molecule-labs/molecule/README.md

 _Note: many other examples are available for study in the `molecule-*-examples` directories._

-This example will walk you through the implemention of a simple process type.
-First, we show how instances of this process type can interract with the command line.
+This example will walk you through the implementation of a simple process type.
+First, we show how instances of this process type can interact with the command line.
 Then, we show how to bind instances to Telnet sessions by implementing the minimal support for the Telnet protocol over binary streams using Molecule's NIO interfaces and incremental parser combinators.

 ### Interacting On The Command Line

-Here is how a process that interracts on the command line is defined and then launched.
+Here is how a process that interacts on the command line is defined and then launched.

 ```scala
 import molecule._